orbsmiv/docker-shairport-sync-rpi/README.md

-Raspberry Pi version of kevineye/docker-shairport-sync.
+# What

-[shairport-sync](https://github.com/mikebrady/shairport-sync) is an Apple AirPlay receiver.
-It can receive audio directly from iOS devices, iTunes, etc. Multiple instances of shairport-sync will stay in sync with each other and other AirPlay devices when used with a compatible multi-room player, such as iTunes or [forked-daapd](https://github.com/jasonmc/forked-daapd).
+Based on [shairport-sync](https://github.com/mikebrady/shairport-sync), an Apple AirPlay receiver.

+It can receive audio directly from iOS devices, iTunes, etc. Multiple instances of shairport-sync will stay in sync with each other and other AirPlay devices when used with a compatible multi-room player, such as iTunes, Roon, or [forked-daapd](https://github.com/jasonmc/forked-daapd).

+This here is yet another fork of kevineye original docker image.

+The main difference here is that it is base on vanilla alpine (3.9), and generates a multi-architecture image (amd64, arm64, amrv7, armv6).

+Currently running this on a raspberry pi (armhf).

 ## Run